briansworth/briansworth.github.io/_posts/2018-11-11-PowerShell-ActiveDirectory-Part1.md

 Of course if you connect to the Exchange Management Shell, you can run Get-ExchangeServer which will give more information.
-If you wanted to attempt connecting to any Exchange server, try the next if that one fails, you could leverage this function to do just that.
+If you wanted to attempt connecting to any Exchange server, ang going to the next one if that fails, and so on; you could leverage this function to do that.
 </p>

 ```powershell